evapeak/bitcoind/README.md

 ```
 server=1
 rpcuser=username
-rpcpassword=xx
+rpcpassword=xxxxxxxx
 ```

 ###Done
 The daemon should now be ready to start.
-Simply type bitcoind
+Simply type bitcoind to start the node.
+You should see "bitcoind starting"

 ###Trouble shooting